sara-nl/clouddocs/Windows.markdown

 Once your freshly installed Windows starts, we will configure your VM so that it auto-configures itself on start up (e.g.: at this point, you can see that there is no active network connection, so you cannot even browse the web).

 1. **On the Windows VM:** Open a file explorer, and browse the _CONTEXT_ CD-ROM.
-You should be able to see at least 3 files on that CD-ROM.
-Two of them should be the ones we manually added to the _Context_ tab of the `template` some steps ago, called: _context.ps1_ and _startup.vbs_.
+You should be able to see at least 4 files on that CD-ROM.
+Three of them should be the ones we manually added to the _Context_ tab of the `template` some steps ago, called: _context.ps1_, _startup.vbs_ and _shutdown.vbs_.
-1. **On the Windows VM:** From the _CONTEXT_ CD-ROM, copy both files **context.ps1** and **startup.vbs** to the `C:\` drive.
-They will thus become reachable at C:\context.ps1 and C:\startup.vbs.
+1. **On the Windows VM:** From the _CONTEXT_ CD-ROM, copy the 3 files **context.ps1**, **startup.vbs** and **shutdown.vbs** to the `C:\` drive.
+They will thus become reachable at C:\context.ps1, C:\startup.vbs and C:\shutdown.vbs.
 1. **On the Windows VM:** We must configure the C:\startup.vbs file as a start-up script, so that Windows runs it automatically upon booting.
-To do that, start by right-clicking on the Windows _Start_ button, and then choose option _Run_.
+We must also configure the C:\shutdown.vbs file as a _shutdown script_, so that Windows runs it automatically upon shutting down.
+To do all of this, start by right-clicking on the Windows _Start_ button, and then choose option _Run_.
 A dialogue will pop up.
 1. **On the Windows VM:** On the dialogue that just popped up, type the following in the _Open:_ field: `gpedit.msc`.
 A new window titled _Local Group Policy Editor_ will show.
 1. **On the Windows VM:** On the _Local Group Policy Editor_, navigate to _Computer Configuration_ > _Windows Settings_ > _Scripts (Startup/Shutdown)_.
 Then doubleclick on _Startup_.
 A new _Startup Properties_ dialogue will pop up.
 1. **On the Windows VM:** On the _Startup Properties_ dialogue, click on the _Add_ button.
 A new _Add a Script_ dialogue will pop up.
 1. **On the Windows VM:** On the _Add a Script_ dialogue, click on the _Browse..._ button, and look there for the C:\startup.vbs file.
 A new entry will appear on the _Startup Properties_ dialogue indicating that you have added the new startup script.
+Click *OK*, then *Apply* and then *OK* again, to return to the _Scripts (Startup/Shutdown)_ window.
+1. **On the Windows VM:** We will now tackle the shutdown script.
+Doubleclick on _Shutdown_.
+A new _Shutdown Properties_ dialogue will pop up.
+1. **On the Windows VM:** On the _Shutdown Properties_ dialogue, click on the _Add_ button.
+A new _Add a Script_ dialogue will pop up.
+1. **On the Windows VM:** On the _Add a Script_ dialogue, click on the _Browse..._ button, and look there for the C:\shutdown.vbs file.
+A new entry will appear on the _Shutdown Properties_ dialogue indicating that you have added the new shutdown script.
 Click *OK* and *Apply*.
 1. **On the Windows VM:** You can reboot your Windows now.
 When it boots up, and (probably) after a while after you log in, your network adapters will stop showing the yellow warning icon and you should be able to browse the Internet now.
 1. **On the UI:** You can now shut your VM down.
 We will remove all the installation media and prepare your VM for production.